 Stemming from the previous point on the different types of subscription book club types, determining the contents of your box will be key.
-For example, Used Books Monthly puts together tiers for 1, 2, or 4 used books per month using customer selected preferences.
+For example, Used Books Monthly puts together tiers for 1, 2, or 4 used books per month using customer-selected preferences.
 While on the other hand, the Once Upon a Book Club box includes 1 fiction novel with a few related gifts, providing a unique experience for customers.

 A popular way to accommodate consumers is to provide your service in a tiered format.
-Tier 1 is the basic model with a small amount of offerings and a cheaper price point.
+Tier 1 is the basic model with a small number of offerings and a cheaper price point.
 As the tiers go up, the higher the subscriber cost and the better the contents.

 Book Subscription Merchant Account

 It is established that subscription services are a booming industry.
 But it is important to remember that it can be difficult to find a merchant account for it.
-When starting a book subscription service or any subscription-based businesses, opting for a traditional merchant account will not be your best option.
+When starting a book subscription service or any subscription-based business, opting for a traditional merchant account will not be your best option.

-1. Subscription Service Needs
+1. Subscription service needs

-2. Customers’ Payment Preferences
+2. Customers’ payment preferences

 When it comes to your book subscription service, providing your customers with a number of payment options can make their whole billing process hassle-free.
 If your customer base is younger, card payments will be your main source of income.
-If you’re selling high end items, expect that the majority of payments will be from a credit card rather than debit.
+If you’re selling high-end items, expect that the majority of payments will be from a credit card rather than debit.
 Simply compare your products with customer preferences so that you can provide an easy way for them to pay.
 Providing them with this kind of convenience is crucial in growing your market.

-3. Merchant Service Provider
+3. Merchant service provider